tszyanalau/kanban-board/README.md

 ## Quick Start

 This project requires [Node.js](https://nodejs.org/) v8.12.0 to run.
-To get the app running locally
+To get the app running locally:

 - clone this repo.
 - `npm install` to install all the required dependencies.